The HistoryAccess.com Interview:

 A. Most of these books try to satisfy the public’s understandable desire to seek sustenance from a golden age – but it’s a golden age that never actually existed.
 These authors present the founders as idealistic men of outstanding character, a generation that can never be duplicated.
 Even some scholarly books have adopted this pose, such as “Revolutionary Characters: What Made the Founders Different” by Gordon Wood.
 This impulse stems from an almost religious desire for a higher power, for a moral guide to the future.
 We know that today’s politics is unsatisfying and corrupt; we want heroes in our past, larger-than-life figures; and so you get “founder chic,” celebrations of mythic identities instead of efforts to get at the truth and humanize the skilled politicians who emerged during and after the Revolution.
 (Editor’s Note: See “Rating the Founding Fathers” by David Greenberg at Slate.com.)
 I don’t think it’s good to just retell some breathless tale that’s been told before.
 You have to compare sources, compare interpretations of the same event.
 You have to base what you say on documents and facts.
 You have to uncover a broader political culture – the environment in which these historical actors operated.
 I am obsessed about doing research.
 Academic historians should not leave history to popular biographers who aren’t trained to assess sources and seek the truth, but who lay on the patriotic prose and perpetuate myth.

-Q. Fair enough, but what about the readability issue?
+Q. What about the readability issue?
 You must admit, Walter Isaacson and David McCullough can write.
 Few people take pleasure from reading academic history.
 Your book is well-written, but some academic historians are shockingly lazy about making an effort to write coherently, much less well.
 The great historian Henry Steele Commager suggested that this is the path to irrelevancy for scholarly history.
 (Editor’s Note: Here’s a link to an article about this topic by psychologist Gail A. Hornstein.)

 A. Thanks for your kind words.
 I went to great lengths to make my book accessible.
 I don’t begrudge Isaacson and McCullough their audience; I’m saying that the professional historian has an obligation to go deeper.